A Tidal Disruption Event from an Intermediate-mass Black Hole Revealed by Comprehensive Multi-wavelength Observations: Results

 \subsection{Prolonged X-ray Rise}

-The X-ray outburst of AT 2018cqh consists of an extraordinary rising phase lasting at least 550 days, with the initial flux being an order of magnitude lower than the observed peak flux.
-Remarkably, this well-sampled rise marks the longest X-ray rising phase ever observed for TDEs \cite{Bykov+2024}.
+The X-ray outburst of AT 2018cqh consists of a rising phase lasting at least 550 days, with the initial flux being an order of magnitude lower than the observed peak flux.
+Remarkably, this well-sampled rise represents one of the longest X-ray rising phases ever observed in TDEs \cite{Bykov+2024}.
 The eROSITA spectra of AT 2018cqh demonstrate that during the X-ray brightening phase prior to the plateau, the X-ray emission consistently exhibited a spectral shape with a blackbody temperature of $63 \pm 7$ eV, with no significant temperature variations across the eRASS \cite{Bykov+2024}.
 These soft spectra indicate that the TDE’s rising phase should begin much earlier.

 Given that soft X-ray emission has been detected in early times for nearly all optically-selected TDEs exhibiting late-time X-ray brightening \cite{Guolo+2024}, and considering the earlier optical flare, the evidence suggests that the X-ray rise phase of AT 2018cqh likely began during the optical outburst, or at least by the time the optical flare had subsided.
 This took place roughly three years before the decline in X-ray emission, making one of the longest estimated rise times for TDEs, with the IMBH TDE EP240222a being the only comparable instance.
 However, the optical flare might have occurred in EP240222a but was missed, possibly due to observational limitations or lower flux during the early stages of the event.
 Numerical simulations have indicated that stellar debris from TDEs experiences self-collisions due to relativistic precession, causing optical emission and leading to the eventual circularization into an accretion disk \cite{Shiokawa+2015,Bonnerot+2016}.
 The protracted evolution of AT 2018cqh can likely be attributed to the time required for the disk to form and circularize through self-collisions within the debris stream.